top of page

 Owner-Operator with Multiple Trucks (Trail Blazer)

-The last stage in the Driver Career Journey are owner-operators who own multiple trucks.
+The last stage in the Driver Career Journey is owner-operators who own multiple trucks.
 We call the drivers in this stage Trail Blazers.
 Trail Blazers are the next generation of small but growing trucking fleets.
 They’ve been successful as a Lone Ranger and have proven their ability to make it on their own through the good times and the bad.

 The job as a Trail Blazer hardly ever stops.
 However, their grit is a trait shared by others who have built some of the largest truck fleets in America.
 This is what motivates them to keep going.